631: Chasten the Dragon Edition

 This week's episode of The Scathing Atheist is brought to you by Stamps.com, Eli's mom's new book, and by the new Grow Your Own Beard on Muhammad gift for the Muslim in your life, The Shia Pet.

-Because yes, Heath made that joke last week, but it was too damn funny not to use for this part of the show, too.
+The Shia Pet.
+Because, yes, Heath made that joke last week, but it was too damn funny not to use for this part of the show, too.

 And now, The Scathing Atheist.

 So let's say it one more time, shall we?
+We did indeed evolve from filthy monkey man.

 It's April 3rd.
+And it's national.

-And it's national don't go to work until it's fun day.
+Don't go to work until it's Funday.

+Do you want a the day the earth stood still?
 Because that's how you get a the day the earth stood still, right?

 I'm No Illusions.
+I'm Eli Bosnik.

-George Pell will get uncomfortably close to a child one last time.
+Oh, this week's episode, Satan comes to Kansas, George Pell will get uncomfortably close to a child one last time,

-And Marsh will tickle the dragon's tail.
+and Marsh will tickle the dragon's tail.
+But T-A-L-E tail.

 But first, the diatribe.

-From the very beginning, I knew that Trump 2.0 would be an existential threat to atheist activists and therefore to myself.
+From the very beginning, I knew that Trump 2.0 would be an existential threat to atheist activists and therefore to to myself.

 being the FFRF.

+So here's a story.
 Ryan Walters is the state superintendent of schools in Oklahoma.

 He's the guy who keeps trying to buy bulk Trump Bibles for classrooms and keeps sitting on his balls about it.

+But that's far from the only shitty thing he's done.
 He's a regular theocracy machine, desperately pushing the boundaries of what kind of Christian coercion you can get away with in a public school.

 And as a natural result of that, Oklahoma schools are getting a lot of letters from the Freedom from Religion Foundation.

 I'm going to be clear, that's what the FFRF does.
+That's why they're there.

-They're like, hey, my kid's teacher is sending them home with, you know, Bible shit.
+People email us all the time.
+They're like, hey, my kid's teacher is sending them home with Bible shit.

 And my go-to response is to refer them to the FFRF.